Tenuous truce in Gaza as Islamic Jihad, Israel differ on terms

 “The ceasefire began under Egyptian sponsorship after the Occupation (Israel) submitted to the conditions set by Islamic Jihad on behalf of Palestinian resistance factions,” Islamic Jihad spokesman Musab Al-Braim said.

-But Israel said it would observe only a limited quid-pro-quo.
+But Israel said it would observe only a limited quid pro quo.
 “Quiet will be answered with quiet,” Foreign Minister Israel Katz told Army Radio.

 In the deadliest incident of the two-day hostilities, eight members of a Gaza family were killed by an Israeli missile strike shortly before the truce took hold, said medical officials and residents.